Maier964/MTmess/README.md

 <br> <br>
 ### 2. Websocket

 ### Websockets consist of parts split between Spring and React.
 The Spring side models the template of a STOMP architecture, adding SockJS sockets over it.
-Simply put, messages will be handled server-side by a already existing message broker, which just needs to be configured: endpoints and destination prefixes.
+Simply put, messages will be handled server-side by an already existing message broker, which just needs to be configured: endpoints and destination prefixes.

 <br>

-### Real-time messages with multiple users at the same time is enabled by adding a controller using the message broker and creating multiple route paths according to a variable, which in our case is the username of the one we want to connect to.
+### Real-time messages with multiple users at the same time is enabled by adding a controller using the message broker and creating multiple route paths according to a variable, which in our case is the username of the user we want to connect to.

 ~~~java
 @RestController // Handles incoming messages and sends them to the users.